Saturday, February 28th

 Now these things, brethren, I have figuratively transferred to myself and Apollos for your sakes, that you may learn in us not to think beyond what is written, that none of you may be puffed up on behalf of one against the other.
 For who makes you differ from another?
 And what do you have that you did not receive?
 Now if you did indeed receive it, why do you boast as if you had not received it?

-Pronouncement about the Sabbath
+Healing on the Sabbath

 If we can only start to make sacrifices in the small things…then it will be much easier to say no to the world and the flesh when we have to make big decisions.